OCHA-DAP/ripc/README.md

 ## IPC API

-The Ripc functions provide access to API endpoints detailed in the [IPC-CH Public API](https://docs.api.ipcinfo.org) documentation.
+The ripc functions provide access to API endpoints detailed in the [IPC-CH Public API](https://docs.api.ipcinfo.org) documentation.
 The documentation should be referred to in order to better understand the API calls themselves (under the simplified and advanced documentation sections), and the returned data.
-For ease of the user, a table to match up the simplified and advanced API endpoints with Ripc functions is below.
+For ease of the user, a table to match up the simplified and advanced API endpoints with ripc functions is below.

-## API and Ripc functions
+## API and ripc functions

 In general, the same functions can access both API endpoints, but the simplified endpoints are accessed with optional parameters while the